lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 the security properties of the remote attestation protocol. {{RFC9334}} defines the IETF remote attestation architecture and extensively discusses nonce-based freshness.

-Section 8.4 of {{RFC9711}} specifies requirements for the randomness and privacy of nonce generation when used with the Entity Attestation Token (EAT).
+Section 8.4 of {{RFC9711}} specifies requirements for replay protection and privacy of nonce generation when used with the Entity Attestation Token (EAT).
 These requirements, which are also adopted by attestation technologies like the PSA attestation token {{RFC9783}}, provide general utility: